secretstartups/handbook/support/training/index.html.md

 ## Support hybrid model

 The hybrid model presents a structured training plan that will prepare the support engineer to work in different areas focusing their growth in the differences in how to approach problems in the new areas and get most our of the knowledge acquired up to that point.
+For those working through the hybrid model path, you may also find these [checkpoints](/handbook/support/training/onboarding_hybrid_path_checkpoints.html) a useful reference.

 <div class="x-scrollable">
 <div style="width: 1800px;">